darrenjw/scala-course/exercises/Advanced.md

 ### 2. Simulacrum for typeclass programming

 * [Simulacrum](https://github.com/mpilquist/simulacrum) is another useful library for FP in Scala.
 Read about how it works and then re-do the `CsvRow` and `Thinnable` typeclass examples from the notes using Simulacrum.
 Note how much cleaner they are.
+Note that Cats has a dependence on Simulacrum, so if you have a project or REPL with a Cats dependency you do not need to add an additional dependence on Simulacrum.

 ### 3. Probabilistic programming with Figaro